bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 You can create the Docker image in any way you want and push it into any Docker registry.
 The only requirement is that your image has to be a **public** one since private images are not supported at the moment.

-We’ll show a quick example with GitHub and Quay, using Quay’s automatic builds (it’ll automatically create a new Docker image for you every time you change your `Dockerfile` on GitHub).
+We’ll show a quick example with GitHub and Quay, using Quay’s automatic builds.
+Quay will automatically create a new Docker image for you every time you change your `Dockerfile` on GitHub).

 {% include message_box.html type="note" title="Which image to use?" content="

 * If you **don’t need the Android tools**, you should base your image on the bitrise-base (`quay.io/bitriseio/bitrise-base`) image and install only the things you need.
 * If you **need the Android tools,** then you should use the android (`quay.io/bitriseio/android`) image or the bitrise-base (`quay.io/bitriseio/bitrise-base`) image.
-* You should **only use the android-ndk** (`quay.io/bitriseio/android-ndk`) image as the base image if you actually need the NDK.
+* You should **use the android-ndk** (`quay.io/bitriseio/android-ndk`) image as the base image if you actually need the NDK.

 From a performance perspective, you should install the least amount of tools in your image, as it’ll make your image smaller, which means faster download & build start. "%}